 Safety Mesh - A roof wire mesh under each skylight sheeting application.

-Sidewall Girt - A Z-Purlin or Tophat directly attached to flange of a C-Purlin Column.
+Sidewall Girt - A Z-Purlin or Tophat attached to the flange of a C-Purlin Column.

-Skylight Sheeting - A roof sheeting profile in either clear or polycarbonate material.
+Skylight Sheeting - A roof sheeting in either clear or polycarbonate material.

-Wall Cladding - A metal sheeting profile attached to wall girts to cover the walls of the building.
+Wall Cladding - A metal sheeting attached to wall girts for weather protection.